 Using the equation explained above, this is now a pretty easy math problem to solve.

 Prime Cost = Total COGS + Total Labor

 Prime Cost = $35,000

-Knowing her COGS totaled $30,000 and her labor cost, including benefits, totaled $5,000, we simply had to add these two numbers together to find the bakery owner's prime cost: $35,000.
+Knowing that the bakery owner's COGS totaled $30,000 and their labor cost, including benefits, totaled $5,000, you just have to add these two numbers together to find their prime cost: $35,000.

-If her sales for the month were $60,000, she would use that number to figure out her prime cost as a percentage of her sales.
+If their sales for the month were $60,000, they would use that number to figure out the prime cost as a percentage of sales.